shubhamd99/full_android/README.md

 Jetpack compose also comes with a pre-configured Material design theme.
 You can customize this theme to meet your own demands in an easier way.
 It provides properties like shapes, typography and colors in the MaterialTheme composable.

+## Context
+It's the context of current state of the application/object.
+It lets newly-created objects understand what has been going on.
+Typically, you call it to get information regarding another part of your program (activity and package/application).

+* It allows us to access resources.
+* It allows us to interact with other Android components by sending messages.
+* It gives you information about your app environment.

 ## Kotlin functions
 Kotlin functions are first-class, which means they can be stored in variables and data structures, and can be passed as arguments to and returned from other higher-order functions.
 You can perform any operations on functions that are possible for other non-function values.